Freediving in Malta Starts Here

 • What certification does Deep Med use?

-We certify through Molchanovs who are widely regarded as the most progressive and comprehensive freediving education system available.
+We certify through Molchanovs, who are widely regarded as the most progressive and comprehensive freediving education system available.
 Your certification is internationally recognised.
+We do encourage a different approach.
+Instead of working towards certifications, work towards getting better at freediving.
+The certification will be a consequence of this training.

 • Can I combine freediving with other activities in Malta?